s-ball/hatch-msgfmt-s-ball/README.md

 ## Current Status

-This is currently only a work in progress.
-The rest of this document may not be accurate until a first usable version is published on PyPI.
+This package is currently at a beta level.
+It works and has a test coverage above 90%.
+But it lacks documentation and real world tests.

 Releases use a semantic major.minor.patch versioning.
 The full source code is available on [GitHub](https://github.com/s-ball/hatch-msgfmt-s-ball.git).